 Brazil is among the 30 countries with the highest rates of gun ownership in the world—and this is only counting legal firearms.
 Brazil, thus, is already an armed country.
 Those who are from favelas know this well—and they also know that this situation has not led us to any state of peace.
 According to statistics from the Global Mortality from Firearms study, Brazil is the country with the highest number of firearm-related deaths.
 The firearm-related homicide rate is even higher than that of the United States, the country with the highest rate of gun ownership.

-Even so, in the last week of campaigning for the first round of elections, presidential frontrunner Jair Bolsonaro of the Social Liberty Party (PSL) vehemently defended arming more people.
+Even so, in the last week of campaigning for the first round of elections, presidential frontrunner Jair Bolsonaro of the Social Liberal Party (PSL) vehemently defended arming more people.
 For him, guns are the guarantee of freedom for the population.
 However, this is not what the favela population believes.
 Amidst the gun violence epidemic, police and criminals alike are killed, in addition to many innocent bystanders—victims of “lost” bullets that find the bodies of favela residents.

 On September 17, 26-year-old Rodrigo Alexandre da Silva Serrano was killed by police.
 According to community residents, the Military Police mistook his umbrella for a gun.
 Serrano, killed in the favela of Chapéu-Mangueira, in the South Zone of Rio de Janeiro, leaves behind two small children and his wife.